Cray-HPE/docs-csm/operations/conman/Establish_a_Serial_Connection_to_NCNs.md

 In the scenario of a power down or reboot of an NCN worker, one must first determine if any `cray-console` pods are running on that NCN.
 It is important to move `cray-console` pods to other worker nodes before rebooting or powering off a worker node to minimize disruption in console logging.
-If a brief interruption in console logging and interactive access is acceptable while the NCN worker is being drained, the evacuation may be skipped.
+If a brief interruption in console logging and interactive access is acceptable while the NCN worker is being drained, then the evacuation may be skipped.

 If a `cray-console-node` pod is running on a worker node when it is powered off or rebooted, then access to its associated consoles will be unavailable until one of the following things happens: